n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.toolworkflow.md

 ### Name

-Give your custom code a name.
+Enter a name for your custom code.
 It can't contain whitespace or special characters.

 ### Description

-Give your custom code a description.
+Enter a custom code a description.
 This tells the agent when to use this tool.
 For example:

 > Call this tool to get a random color.
 The input should be a string with comma separated names of colors to exclude.